rocky-linux/documentation/docs/index.md

 ## Welcome!

-You've found us!
 Welcome to the documentation hub for Rocky Linux; we are glad you're here.
 We have several contributors adding content, and that content is growing all the time.
 Here you will find documents on how to build Rocky Linux itself, as well as documents on various subjects that are important to the Rocky Linux community.
 Who makes up that community you ask?

 Well actually, you do.